The Ross Family

-Chris & Alishia Weeks are house parents at The Sparrow Children’s Home.
+Chris & Alishia Weeks are the Directors at The Sparrow Children’s Home.
 Chris & Alishia have served in Honduras with Sparrow since December 2014.
 They have 4 children in their house: Baby Micah and their 3 foster children K, B, and A who have lived with them since January 2016.

 The Harris Family